310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es.md

 Nishishi, our surprise party was a huge success\~!
 You see, we'd been planning for this day in secret\~♪

-Huh?!
+Huh!?
 You noticed how we were whispering to each other about something?

 U-Uuu~ I really *should've* taken the initiative and hid everything from you… The ninja path is truly steep…